This section contains a step-by-step description of the application process for exchange students.

 The application procedure for exchange students differs from that of non-exchange students.
 As an exchange student, you must be nominated by your home university.
 You will remain registered at your home university and apply through the International coordinators at your home university.
 Non-exchange students always apply through the Swedish National Agency for Higher Education’s central applications system at Universityadmissions.se.

-1. Find out if there is an exchange agreement between the university you are currently attending and Stockholm University by consulting our exchange partner database or by contacting your home university.
+1. Find out if there is an exchange agreement between the university you are currently attending and Stockholm University by consulting by contacting your home university.

 2. Contact the International coordinator at your home university for further information about application procedures and admission requirements.